SpeerLab/Automated_image_acquisition/README.md

 Store old xml files.

 ## main
-* The master_xml_generator will generate a complete master_run.xml file for use in serial section imaging experiments.
+* The master_xml_generator will generate a complete master_run.xml file for use in serial section imaging experiments in [Dave](https://github.com/ZhuangLab/storm-control/tree/master/storm_control).
 * The script requires the presence of a "bead_positions.txt" file (three positions), a "positions.txt" file (N positions), and a "master_xml.xml" file that specifies the loop parameters for each sequence of actions to be written to the output xml.
 The master_xml is built using component elements that are located in the "xmls" folder.